Inal the Great: Rise to power

 Inal initially owned land in the Taman peninsula.
-A skilled strategist, in the early 1400s, he gathered a force mainly consisting of the Khegayk clan and set out to complete his goal of creating a unified Circassian kingdom under fealty.
+As a skilled strategist, he gathered a force mainly consisting of the Khegayk tribe and set out to complete his goal of creating a unified Circassian kingdom under fealty.
 While Circassian lordships fell into Inal's hands one by one, he fought and defeated warlords and clan chieftains.
 Despite the many attempts to divide and weaken his army, he used political intrigue to ward off any assassinations and divisions in his military.

 Inal's rise disturbed established Circassian lords, and a confederation of 30 Circassian clans opposing Inal formed an alliance to fight him.
 In a battle near the Mzymta River, the coalition of thirty Circassian lords was defeated by Inal and his supporters.
 Ten of them were executed, while the remaining twenty lords declared allegiance and joined the forces of Inal's new state.

+Afterwards, a prince named Wozdemir rebelled and gathered a large force, with which he defeated the Khegayk.
+Upon learning that Inal had raised an army and was marching against them, they withdrew to Abkhazia.
+Inal pursued them into Abkhazia, and in the ensuing battle Wozdemir was killed.